phelipetls/blog/content/posts/bash-for-javascript-developers/index.md

 ```

 Signals are a very important component of Unix systems, it's how processes
 communicate with each other.
-There are a bunch of them, in addition to
+There are a bunch more, for example, others
-`SIGINT`, such as `SIGTERM` to terminate processes, `SIGKILL` to kill processes
+similar to `SIGINT` are `SIGTERM` to ask the process to terminate, `SIGKILL` to
-(which cannot be handled differently by any program) etc.
+hard-kill processes -- kills it immediately and the program cannot handle it
+differently.

 # Pipes